- 1 Structure of the Peritoneum

 Referred Pain in Appendicitis

-Initially pain from the appendix (midgut structure) and visceral peritoneum is referred to the umbilical region.
-As the appendix becomes inflamed and irritates the parietal peritoneum the pain becomes localised to the right lower quadrant.
+Initially, pain from the appendix (midgut structure) and its visceral peritoneum is referred to the umbilical region.
+As the appendix becomes increasingly inflamed, it irritates the parietal peritoneum, causing the pain to localise to the right lower quadrant.